Sabine Lisicki: 2012: Continued success and injuries

-Lisicki entered the Mercury Insurance Open as the fifth seed but pulled out with an abdominal injury.
+Lisicki entered the Southern California Open as the fifth seed but pulled out with an abdominal injury.
 She went straight back to London to prepare for the 2012 Summer Olympics.
 She entered singles where she was seeded 15, and in mixed doubles with Christopher Kas where they were unseeded.
 In the singles, she beat Ons Jabeur and Yaroslava Shvedova in the first and second round respectively.
 She lost to Maria Sharapova in the third round, after winning the first set and leading 4–2 in the second.
 In doubles, Lisicki and Kerber beat British pair Laura Robson and Heather Watson in the first round, after losing the first set whilst taking only eleven points and going 4–2 down in the second set.
 In the second round, they lost to Venus and Serena Williams.
 In mixed doubles, Lisicki and Kas beat second seeds Bob Bryan and Liezel Huber in the first round, and Daniele Bracciali and Roberta Vinci in the quarterfinals.
 In the semifinals, they lost to Andy Murray and Laura Robson.
 In the bronze medal match, they lost to third seeds Mike Bryan and Lisa Raymond.

 Lisicki moved on to the Rogers Cup in Montreal.
 She was 15th seed in singles falling in her opening match to Carla Suárez Navarro.
 In doubles, she made it to the quarterfinals, partnering with Peng Shuai.
 They beat sixth seeds Iveta Benešová and Barbora Záhlavová-Strýcová, and Natalie Grandin and Vladimíra Uhlířová in the first and second rounds respectively.
 They were forced to pull out of the competition against top seeds Raymond and Huber as a result of Lisicki suffering an abdominal injury.

 Lisicki entered the US Open as the 16th seed, but she was upset in the first round by Sorana Cîrstea.
 In doubles, Lisicki again partnered with Peng Shuai.
 They beat Laura Robson and Shahar Pe'er in the first round, 12th seeds Anastasia Rodionova and Galina Voskoboeva in the second and sixth seeds Elena Vesnina and Ekaterina Makarova in the third.
 They lost to eventual finalists Hlaváčková and Hradecká in the quarterfinals.

 Lisicki's next tournament was in Japan at the Pan Pacific Open.
 In singles, she started with a first-round loss against qualifier Heather Watson.
 In doubles, she partnered with world No. 3, Lisa Raymond.
 They faced Monica Niculescu and Alicja Rosolska, both of whom had recently lost in WTA doubles finals.
 Lisicki and Raymond won the match and defeated Darija Jurak and Katalin Marosi in the quarterfinals.